Best cottages for North Pembrokeshire Walking Holidays

 Pembrokeshire has long been a walker’s paradise, with 186 miles of its staggering coastline being the coastal path, so it’s no surprise it’s the UK’s favourite destination for walking holidays.
 It’s the only coastal national park in the UK, meaning the hiking possibilities are endless!
 It also means that no matter where you are in the county, North Pembrokeshire has a spectacular walk just around the corner.
 We’ve chosen our favourite walks that are on the doorstep of some of our stunning cottages.
 For more cottage ideas, don’t forget to visit our cottages page, or let us lead you on the path to truly wonderful walking holidays!

-Lantern Cottage is a gorgeous character cottage tucked into the small streets of stunning Solva.
-This property is over 200 years old and has housed villagers, holidaymakers and perhaps even a few smugglers in its time.
+Harmon Vale is a luxury 3-storey townhouse with fantastic sea views in Solva.
 The harbour village of Solva has long been home to sailors and pirates but is now a peaceful seaside spot right on the coastal path.
-This beautiful holiday home is perfect for a walking holiday for all the family, with two double bedrooms and a small bunk bedroom for the children.
+This beautiful holiday home is perfect for a walking holiday for all the family, with five bedrooms, four contemporary bath/shower rooms.

 From Solva, the small, nostalgic back streets lead directly on to the coast path.
 Head West on a 4-mile easy walk to St Davids, taking in one of the best-preserved iron age forts in Britain at Porth y Rhaw, just under halfway through your walk.
 This is a great walk for spotting sea birds, shipwrecks and perhaps a porpoise heading into St Bride’s Bay.